coco-project/coco/docs/install/installation.md

 ### Components

-As noted in the previous sections, `ipynbsrv` consists of mostly independent and replaceable components.
+As noted in the previous sections, `coco` consists of mostly independent and replaceable components.
 The following list gives you a brief and short overview of the different components currently involved:

 - **Networking:** To limit access to user created containers to its owner, there has to be a network that is not reachable from the outside.
 An internal only network has to exist.
 This network is used for other things as well and is the most low-end component of the project.
 The standard implementation uses `Open vSwitch` to create such a network.
 - **Core Infrastructure:** The core infrastructure itself is not a component (or if you'd like to call it like that anyway, think of it as one giant component consisting of various parts).
 Beside a handful of directories on the filesystem, it includes an LDAP directory server, a Postgresql DB server, an Nginx web server and a few Django applications.
 The project won't work without them and they are not meant to be replaceable, that's why they are grouped under the *Core Infrastructure* name.
 The default implementation/install guide uses Docker containers to run these services, but one is free to install them somewhere else.
-- **Backends:** Backend components are on one hand the most powerful abstraction in `ipynbsrv` (they abstract the storage, container and user/group backends), the most complex on the other hand.
-Take the `Docker` container backend as an example: it consists of the Docker platform (so it has to provide an install guide for that), Python code to communicate with that platform (it has to provide an `ipynbsrv.contract.container_backend` implementation for that) and a set of preconfigured images to run containers from (it has to provide `Dockerfile`s for that).
+- **Backends:** Backend components are on one hand the most powerful abstraction in `coco` (they abstract the storage, container and user/group backends), the most complex on the other hand.
+Take the `Docker` container backend as an example: it consists of the Docker platform (so it has to provide an install guide for that), Python code to communicate with that platform (it has to provide an `coco.contract.container_backend` implementation for that) and a set of preconfigured images to run containers from (it has to provide `Dockerfile`s for that).
 Depending on the deployment (i.e. multi-server), additional tools like the `Docker Registry` are needed as well.

 If you have (roughly) understood this concept of components, you're ready to go.